Great Empires of Central Asia, Part 5: The Eastern Renaissance

 One of the easiest ways to get a basic feel for this culture, at its peak, is to look at how Sodgian aristocrats represented themselves in their visual art.

-Gaze at these paintings, and your first impression might be that they’re Chinese — but wait… sometimes the clothes and people look Persian.
+Gaze at these paintings, and your first impression might be that they’re Chinese —

-Or maybe Indian.
+But wait.
+The clothes and people look Persian, or maybe Indian.
 And the buildings in the background look almost Byzantine.

 And yet, for all this cultural freestyling, Sogdian culture does not feel like any kind of forced mash-up of other people’s ideas.